Linear-Time Recognition of Double-Threshold Graphs: New characterization

-Observe that $G-v$ is not necessarily non-bipartite, but $(G - v)'_{M \setminus \{v\}}$ is still connected.
-Hence, we can assume in the following that no pair of vertices in $G'_{M}$ have the same neighborhood and that $G'_{M}$ is connected (but $G$ is not necessarily non-bipartite).
+Observe that $G-v$ might be bipartite, but $(G - v)'_{M \setminus \{v\}}$ is still connected.
+Hence, we can assume in the following that no pair of vertices in $G'_{M}$ have the same neighborhood and that $G'_{M}$ is connected (but $G$ might be bipartite).
 We also assume that $|V| \ge 2$ since otherwise the statement is trivially true.

 Let $\prec_{1}$ and $\prec_{2}$ be the permutation orderings corresponding to a permutation diagram of $G'_{M}$.
 By Lemma~\ref{lem:uniquerep}, the assumption of having no twins implies that $\prec_{1}$, $\prec_{2}$, $\prec_{1}^{\mathrm{R}}$, and $\prec_{2}^{\mathrm{R}}$ are all the permutation orderings of $G'_{M}$.
 Since $G'_{M}$ is connected, we may assume that the first vertex in $\prec_{1}$ belongs to $V$, the last in $\prec_{1}$ belongs to $V' \setminus V$, the first in $\prec_{2}$ belongs to $V' \setminus V$, and the last vertex in $\prec_{2}$ belongs to $V$.
 Let $\langle w_{1}, \dots, w_{2n} \rangle$ be the ordering defined by $\prec_{1}$.